Last Updated on August 19, 2023

 Our Favorite Beer: Sweet Josie, a brown ale.

-Lynnwood Brewing Concern has been producing cleverly named beer since 2004, now one of the many Five Points breweries.
+Lynnwood Brewing Concern has been producing cleverly named beer since 2004 and is now one of the many Five Points breweries.
 The OG North Raleigh location (Lynnwood Grill) is also known for its strong community involvement.
-That, along with their great beers, is why this place enjoys such a loyal following.
+That, along with their great beers, is why this place enjoys a loyal following.

 In North Raleigh, you can also devour incredible pizzas, salads, sandwiches and choose from great lunch specials!
 If you find yourself at Five Points, grab pork nachos from Wilson’s Eatery, Lynnwood’s sister company.